Elevator pitch

 Author's main message

 China’s remarkable economic growth during the last three decades enabled the country to surpass Japan as the world’s second largest economy.
 One of the leading factors behind this growth has been its very large working-age population.
 However, as this population ages, a potentially insufficient labor force may threaten future economic growth.
 Rural youth may present the answer to this challenge, but the government must begin treating rural migrants equally by offering them full citizenship rights in urban areas.
-Further relaxation of fertility control will also be important to prevent future decreases in the youth labor force.
+The relaxation of the population control policies has a limited effect on the birth rate, especially in urban areas.
+To counter this, China must promulgate effective policies to increase people’s willingness to have children.

 Motivation